Primitive Type pointer1.0.0[−]

 'a

 is arbitrarily chosen and does not necessarily reflect the actual lifetime of the data.
-In particular, for the duration of this lifetime, the memory the pointer points to must not get accessed (read or written) through any other pointer.
+In particular, while this reference exists, the memory the pointer points to must not get accessed (read or written) through any other pointer.

 This applies even if the result of this method is unused!